gonza224/matmul-playground/README.md

 ### Connecting Frontend and Backend

 The frontend uses WebSockets to communicate with the backend server.
-In the frontend /.env file, ensure the 'WEBSOCKET_URL' matches the backend’s configured URL.
+In the frontend /.env file, ensure the 'VITE_WEBSOCKET_URL' matches the backend’s configured URL.
 For example, if the backend runs on `ws://localhost:9002/matmul/`:

 ```javascript
 VITE_WEBSOCKET_URL="ws://localhost:9002/matmul/";